Dilras Banu Begum: Marriage to Aurangzeb

 In February 1637, Dilras was betrothed to Prince Muhi-ud-din (later known as Aurangzeb), the third son of the reigning Mughal emperor Shah Jahan and his beloved wife Mumtaz Mahal.
 The marriage proposal was put forth by Shah Jahan and was accepted by Dilras' father which led to their betrothal.
 Aurangzeb was lovingly called by the Emperor from the Deccan, where he was campaigning, and arrived at Agra on 15 April 1637 for his wedding.
 The marriage took place a few weeks later on 8 May 1637 at Agra amidst great rejoicings.

 As decided by the imperial court astrologers, their marriage ceremony was held four hours before dawn, amid lavish and grand celebrations and took place at Shahnawaz Khan's mansion.
-The grandeur of the celebrations are described by chronicler, Khafi Khan, "The burst of fireworks transformed the earth into another sky," and the charms of the singers and dancers would've been the envy "even of Venus."
+The grandeur of the celebrations are described by chronicler Khafi Khan, "The burst of fireworks transformed the earth into another sky," and the charms of the singers and dancers would've been the envy "even of Venus."
 The qazi married the couple in the Emperor's presence, and the mehr was fixed at 400,000 rupees.
 After the wedding, a reception (walima) was held on 14 May at Aurangzeb's mansion, where Emperor Shah Jahan gave wedding gifts to amirs.

 The newly married couple spent more than three happy months at Agra with the Emperor before taking their leave for the Deccan on 4 September 1637, where Aurangzeb was serving as viceroy.
 During their stay at Agra, Dilras had become pregnant with Aurangzeb's first child: the gifted poet Princess Zeb-un-Nissa.
 She was born nine months after their marriage on 15 February 1638 at Daulatabad, Deccan, and was her father's favourite daughter.
 Over the next nineteen years, the imperial couple would have four more children, all of whom were favoured by Aurangzeb above the rest of his children from his secondary wives.
 As Aurangzeb's chief consort, Dilras wielded considerable influence over him and ruled his harem.
 She was amongst the highest ranked figures at the Mughal court unlike her husband's secondary wives, who were very unpopular at court.
 However, Dilras did not take part in court politics and in administrative affairs as her husband did not seem to have allowed his wives to interfere in such matters.
+But, it is said that it is true that Muhi-ud-din rules over the provinces where he was acting as Na'ib (viceroy), but in the house of this Dilras Banu who rules over him.